Liz Lawrence: Career

 Having played in various bands in her youth before embarking on a solo career and relocating to London, Lawrence's debut studio album, Bedroom Hero, was released in 2012, reaching No. 2 on the Bandcamp album chart.
 In February 2017, Lawrence featured on the song "Party for Two" from the album The Pace of the Passing by former Bombay Bicycle Club member Ed Nash's solo project, Toothless.
 2018 saw the release of singles "The Good Part" and "Woman"; the former was mixed by Bombay Bicycle Club's Jack Steadman.
 Her second album, Pity Party, was released on October 25, 2019.
 NME called the album "powerful" and considered that it "embraces her lo-fi folk past but also brings it into the here and now with satisfying pop elements" Lawrence featured as a vocalist on Bombay Bicycle Club's 2020 album Everything Else Has Gone Wrong.
-On September 17, 2021, Lawrence’s third album “The Avalanche” was released.
+On September 17, 2021, Lawrence’s third album The Avalanche was released.
+She released her album Vespers in June 2026.

+Personal life

+Lawrence's sister died in a sudden accident in 2024.
+Lawrence embarked on a 300 mile charity walk across Ireland to raise money for the charity she worked at.